Five Fun & Free Things To Do in Atlanta

 Unless you want to take a few miles of a walk with your tube in hand, remember to bring two cars, one at the entry point and one at the exit.
 There are different launch areas including Don White Memorial Park, Johnson Ferry, and Powers Island.
 Oh, and just as important as the second car is the cooler!

 5. The Jimmy Carter Presidential Library and Museum

 Not everything is free at The Jimmy Carter Presidential Library and Museum, but there’s enough to keep you busy without having to spend a dime.

 The gardens and fishing access to a stocked pond are first on the list.
 You can also take in the occasional free lecture, book signing, and film screening.
 Check out the calendar for upcoming events.
-Museum admission is also complimentary to veterans and under 16s.
+Museum admission is also complimentary to veterans and those under 16.

 We love free and cheap things to do here at OTL.
 That’s because for more than seven years, we’ve had our OTL Seat Fillers club, and Atlanta is one of our best locations.